-Anytime you are outside & happen to look up at a clear sky, it's almost guaranteed that you will observe a blue sky.
+If you happen to look towards the skies on a clear, sunny day, you are almost guaranteed to observe a blue sky.
 This is due to a natural phenomenon that occurs as sunlight travels through the atmosphere.

 The sky appears blue as a result of a process called Raleigh Scattering.
 Blue light has the shortest wavelength of all visible colors, causing the particles they pass through to oscillate more, which results in the light being scattered more widely, making it the most visible color in the sky.

 Depending on your location, what season it is, and the time of day, the sky will have a different color or tint each time you look at it.
 From turning darker or lighter to changing into a completely different color, the atmosphere rarely stays the same.

 Fortunately, there is a logical and scientific explanation for our changing sky.
 In this article, we look at some of the most common and well-known colors on display in the atmosphere and why it happens.

 Before looking at the individual colors, we need to look at the overall reason why the sky changes color in the first place.

 The sky changes color due to the scattering of light (Commonly referred to as Rayleigh scattering by scientists.)
 Small molecules of oxygen and nitrogen are responsible for this scattering of light.

 The specific color we see is determined by the wavelength of the color, as well as the amount of atmosphere (distance) the light has to travel through.

 Different colors have different wavelengths.
 The longer the distance they have to travel through the atmosphere, the more molecules they encounter, causing more scattering.
 Colors with longer wavelengths can travel further than those with short wavelengths.

 Using The Color Spectrum To Understand The Colors Of The Sky